hafdon/translation-an-corpan/target/chapter_04.md

 Then, he had a nightmare.

 Heat.
 He was terribly hot.
 The air was agitated.
 Some of his night clothes attached in the back while the moisture of the forest around him mixed with the sweat.
+Forest?
+It appeared to him that he was standing in a small level area in a tropical forest.
+Exotic insects and birds were flying around.
+He heard other animals bellowing somewhere in the middle of the trees, large animals some of them, he thought.
+Fierce?
+He didn't know.

+Some building ruins were on the other side of the clearing.
+It put him in mind of the end of that temple that was seen by him on a television program about the Aztec a while ago.
+Then and without the knowledge at him correct what reason, he started walking towards the building.
+He tried to stop himself but he wasn't able.
+He couldn't stop his feet.
+His feet were carrying him closer and closer to the old temple.
+It was an untidy pyramid with rough steps going from bottom to top.
+There was another small building at the top of the temple, a rectangular building.
+There wasn't any window but there was an opening, or a dark hole, to be seen at the top of the steps.

+Again and again, Paul made an attempt to go in another direction, to stop, to go on his knees, anything but going in the direction of the temple.
+But he wasn't able.
+He put his naked foot on the first step and he felt the rough stone scraping him like sandpaper would do.
+He felt the hard steps under his feet.
+A nightmare.
+He had to remember that this was a nightmare.
+Ach de réir mar a bhí a chosa á iompar suas na céimeanna go dtí an teampall, tháinig imní níos mó air.
+Céard a tharlódh mura tromluí a bhí ann?
+Cén chaoi a raibh sé tar éis teacht go dtí an áit ghránna seo- trí dhraíocht éigin?

+Mura tromluí a bhí ann, céard a tharlódh dó tar éis dó an poll dorcha sin ag an mbarr a bhaint amach?
+Ach